Groundbreaking Toolkit That Fixes Forecasting Nightmares

 I teach how to develop winning KPIs, replace the annual planning process with quarterly rolling planning, speed up accounting processes and winning leadership.
 I’ve delivered workshops and key note addresses in 32 countries.
 Companies where I have delivered in-house workshops include European Space Agency, Australian Post, Lloyds of London, Open University, and the Singapore government (Peoples Association) and more.

-Look inside the breakthrough finance team better practices book
+Look inside the breakthrough lean finance team processes book

 A look inside the book – a 25 page extract